Weichwerke-Heidrich-Software/sbom-upload-action/README.md

 This action requires `bomnipotent_client` or `bomnipotent_client.exe` to be available in PATH.
 The most straightforward way to achieve this in the pipeline is the [Setup BOMnipotent Client GitHub Action](https://github.com/marketplace/actions/setup-bomnipotent-client).

+> The client needs to have version 0.6.1 or higher.

 It also requires an instance of BOMnipotent Server, and the credentials for a [robot user](https://doc.bomnipotent.de/client/basics/account-creation/index.html#requesting-a-robot-account) with [BOM_MANAGEMENT](https://doc.bomnipotent.de/client/manager/access-management/permissions/index.html) permissions.

 ### Inputs